 This course focuses on the role of the nurse leader and manager of patient care across the life span and in all settings where nurses care for patients.
 A capstone seminar includes preparation for the NCLEX-RN licensure exam and entry to practice.
 PREREQUISITES: NUR 415, NUR 425; NUR 430.
 Mode of delivery: face-to-face, web-assisted.
 3 lecture hours.
+Fall and Summer semesters.

-NUR 460 Advanced Concepts of Nursing Practice (4 cr)
+NUR 460 Advanced Concepts of Nursing Practice (3 cr)

 This course synthesizes concepts learned in previous semesters.
 Students explore complex health problems with multi-system involvement.
 PREREQUISITES: NUR 415, NUR 425; NUR 430.
 Mode of delivery: face-to-face.
-2 lecture hours, 2 clinical hours.
+2 lecture hours, 3 clinical hours.
+Fall and Summer semesters.

-NUR 465 Transition to Clinical Practice (2 cr)
+NUR 465 Transition to Clinical Practice (3 cr)

-This course consists of a 90-hour preceptored clinical practicum in which students work directly with an experienced Registered Nurse.
+This course focuses on preparation for the Registered Nurse licensure exam (NCLEX-RN) and includes a 120-hour preceptored clinical practicum in which students work directly with an experienced Registered Nurse.
 PREREQUISITES: NUR 415, NUR 425, NUR 430.
 Mode of delivery: face-to-face.
-2 clinical hours.
+9 clinical hours.
+Fall and Summer semesters.